Cpetak/Ecological_genomics/lab_notebook.md

 Meaning of settings above:

-+Cut adapter and other illumina-specific sequences from the read +Cut bases off the start of a read, if below a threshold quality = 20 +Cut bases off the end of a read, if below a threshold quality = 20 +Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 15 (SLIDINGWINDOW:4:15) = here 6:20
++ Cut adapter and other illumina-specific sequences from the read
++ Cut bases off the start of a read, if below a threshold quality = 20
++ Cut bases off the end of a read, if below a threshold quality = 20
++ Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 15 (SLIDINGWINDOW:4:15) = here 6:20
-+Drop the read if it is below a specified length = 35
++ Drop the read if it is below a specified length = 35

 ------
 <div id='id-section14'/>